oneredgrey/GetCleanData-FinalProject/codebook.md

 ### Step 4:  Extract only the mean() and std() vars

-Search for the variables that measure either mean ("mean") or standard deviation ("std") for each measure, using `gsub` with regular expressions.
-Extract this subset of variables to produce the dataset ready for Step 5.
+Search for the variables that measure either mean ("mean") or standard deviation ("std") for each measure, using `grep` with regular expressions.
+Extract this subset of variables and tidy the variable names to produce the dataset ready for Step 5.

 NOTE:  Only "mean" and "std" variables were selected.  "meanFreq" variables were not considered to fit the desired specifications and were excluded.